Frank Butcher: 1987–2000

 With no news of Frank, Pat is forced to get on with her life.
 She begins a romance with another car dealer, Roy Evans (Tony Caunter), in 1995 and by November, they are living together.
 When Pat receives a letter from a psychiatric hospital saying Frank has recovered from a breakdown and wants to reunite, she tears up the letter.
 On Christmas Day 1995, Frank arrives unannounced and is furious to discover Pat is living with Roy.
 Frank declares he wants his house, business, and children back and refuses to leave Walford.
-Pat's son David Wicks (Michael French) contacts his lawyers and is relieved to discover Frank has no claim on the car lot; however, Ricky gives his share of the business to Frank who then threatens to sell Pat's house.
-Roy tries scaring Frank away via various underhanded tricks.
+Pat's son David Wicks (Michael French) contacts his lawyers and is relieved to discover Frank has no claim on the car lot; however, Ricky gives his share of the business to Frank, who then threatens to sell Pat's house.
+Roy tries scaring Frank away via various underhand tricks.
 In a moment of remorse, Frank threatens to confess his involvement in the arson attack to the police.
 Pat attempts to make him reconsider and this leads to them having sex.
-Pat regrets her actions but Frank takes great pleasure in telling Roy.
+Pat regrets her actions, but Frank takes great pleasure in telling Roy.
 Furious, Roy threatens to leave Pat; to stop him, she claims Frank is lying.
-She convinces Frank she doesn't love him; defeated, he leaves Walford in March 1996 and moves to Manchester.
+She convinces Frank she does not love him; defeated, he leaves Walford in March 1996, and moves to Manchester.

-He returns briefly in April 1997 for Ricky's wedding to Bianca Jackson (Patsy Palmer) and again in December to console Ricky following the loss of his child.
+He returns briefly in April 1997 for Ricky's wedding to Bianca Jackson (Patsy Palmer), and again in December to console Ricky following the loss of his child.
 On another visit in May 1998, he becomes attracted to landlady Peggy Mitchell (Barbara Windsor) and they soon begin a relationship.
 Peggy asks Frank to move in with her at The Vic and they soon announce their engagement.
 Roy remains jealous of Frank, believing Pat has feelings for her ex-husband.
 When Pat turns to Frank following an argument with Roy and is seen leaving his flat, Roy and Peggy believe Frank and Pat are having an affair.
-Peggy calls off her engagement and Roy speeds off in his car on a suicide bid but Frank manages to convince him that his relationship with Pat is now platonic.
+Peggy calls off her engagement, and Roy speeds off in his car on a suicide bid, but Frank manages to convince him that his relationship with Pat is now platonic.
 He and Roy bond, leading Frank to admit he got a young woman called Gemma pregnant after first moving to Manchester, and had a young son, Danny, who was born in 1995.